Key Takeaways

 The challenge: Energy crashes during training, difficulty maintaining intensity through longer sessions

-B vitamins function as coenzymes in energy production pathways, converting carbohydrates and fats into usable ATP.
-Thiamine (B1), riboflavin (B2), and niacin work together to support cellular energy production, helping maintain consistent energy levels during extended training sessions.
+B vitamins function as coenzymes in energy production pathways, supporting carbohydrate and fat metabolism involved in ATP production.
+Thiamine (B1), riboflavin (B2), and niacin work together to support cellular energy production, supporting more consistent energy levels during extended training sessions.

 For additional scientific insights, review this peer-reviewed article on micronutrient needs in athletes.